madhur-taneja/Neighborhood-Map/README.md

 For details now how these functionalities have been implemented, refer the source code.

 **App is completed!
 Have fun exploring delicious places!**

+## Running the App

+* Open the project through the `.zip` file provided and extract file
+  > Open `index.html` in the browser of your choice.
+* Click on the list or the markers on map to see ratings for that particular Eating Joint
+* User the search bar to filter out the restaurants in the list as well as in the map

 ## References:
 * [Udacity's Github Repository](https://github.com/udacity/ud864)